Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP

 All that stands in the way is the most accomplished dynasty in the history of college football, and the rival Smart, a longtime Nick Saban assistant at Alabama, has tried to model his program after.

-Smart ducked the celebratory Gatorade bath from his players after the game, saying he wanted to get a real shower and get to work on catching the team Georgia has been chasing for five years.
+Smart dodged the celebratory Gatorade bath from his players after the game, Smart said he wanted to get a real shower and get to work on catching the team Georgia has been chasing for five years.

 Georgia opened as 2 1/2-point favorite, according to FanDuel Sportsbook.